ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 Refer below for the process:
 1. PRID generated should contain number of digits as configured by the ADMIN
-1. PRID is generated as per the defined logic mentioned below
+1. PRID is generated as per the defined logic mentioned below:
    * The number should not contain any alphanumeric characters
    * The number should not contain any repeating numbers for 2 or more than 2 digits
    * The number should not contain any sequential number for 3 or more than 3 digits